-The learning is happening in a space, which is factored into two main parts, the assembly of the elements by Glue, and the manipulation of these assemblies for the sake of what they do.
+The learning is happening in a space, which is factored into two main parts, the assembly of the elements, and the manipulation of these assemblies for the sake of what they do.
 In other words, what the language learner has to learn is what is built where.

 The fronting and the incorrect instances of D and T in cardigan, hippopotamus, calaculator and archaeopteryx are by failures in building the G, P and K phonemes.
 The building of the lip articulation of the first P in hippopotamus, and the back of the tongue articulation in the second K in calculator, and the final G in cardigan, should all precede the building of the tongue tip articulation in T and D as a late default.
 But instead the default tongue tip articulation is wrongly brought forward.
 This is by virtue of the very particular distribution of contrasts in these words.